xukp20/code-formal-verification-data/README.md

 ## results.zip

 Backend source code to be used as input for the formal verification pipeline.
 There are four projects (see names) and variants from them, each contains a single bug inside (named as project_nameVx).
 Each project contains the source code dir and the document dir (for the table description file only).

+> To use the existing results for evaluation:
+> 1. Unzip `results.zip`
+> 2. Configure paths in `plot.sh` and `analyze.sh` from the pipeline repo to point to the output files
+> 3. Install Lean version 4.17.0 to ensure compatibility with these results

+> Note: If you plan to run the pipeline from scratch, you can use any version of Lean.